sever1sd/kickstarter_analysis/README.md

 ### Purpose
 The purpose of this analysis is to determine how different crowdfunding campaigns performed in relation to their funding goals and launch dates.

+The client had previously found success in the use of data analytics to predict the success of their crowdfunding campaign.
+In order to further capitalize on that success, the client has requested additional analyses that dig deeper into the impact of campaign launch dates and funding goals.
+Additionally, they requested this analysis be focused specific to both "theater" and "plays" crowdfunding campaigns.

 ## Analysis and Challenges